Dulce Beat

-Dulce Beat (Spanish for: Sweet Beat) is the second studio album by Mexican electropop band Belanova, released in Mexico on June 21, 2005.
-Recorded between 2004 and 2005 in Buenos Aires, Argentina and Guadalajara, Jalisco, Mexico; the album was produced by Cachorro López and was written by the band's lead singer, Denisse Guerrero.
+Dulce Beat (Spanish for "Sweet Beat") is the second studio album by Mexican electropop band Belanova, released in Mexico on 22 June 2005.
+The album was recorded between 2004 and 2005 in Buenos Aires, Argentina, and Guadalajara, Mexico, and was produced by Cachorro López.
+All songs were written by the band's lead singer, Denisse Guerrero.

-It was promoted through radio shows and concerts in Argentina, Chile and the United States, where the band, along with Mach & Daddy, played a joint concert in Los Angeles in front of 50,000 people.
-Becoming Belanova's most successful album, Dulce Beat was a commercial and critical success, reaching number-one and ensuring double platinum in Mexico.
-In 2006, the album was reissued as Dulce Beat 2.0 in several other countries across the world, including Chile, Spain, Argentina, and the United States.
+The album was promoted through radio appearances and concert performances in Argentina, Chile, and the United States, including a joint concert with Mach and Daddy in Los Angeles.
+Dulce Beat became Belanova's most commercially successful album, achieving double platinum certification in Mexico and reaching number one the country.
+In 2006, it was reissued internationally as Dulce Beat 2.0 in several countries, including Chile, Spain, Argentina, and the US.

-Singles from the album became massive hits, with "Me Pregunto" and "Por Ti" becoming the band's second and third number-one singles in Mexico consecutively.
-Further singles, "Rosa Pastel" and "Niño" became top five hits, the latter spending almost fifty weeks inside the chart and becoming a viral hit on TikTok in 2023.
+Several singles from the album achieved significant chart success.
+"Me Pregunto" and "Por Ti" became the band's second and third consecutive number-one singles in Mexico, respectively, while "Rosa Pastel" and "Niño" reached the top five.
+"Rosa Pastel" remained on the charts for almost fifty weeks in the mid-2000s, and experienced renewed popularity as a viral song on TikTok in 2023, reaching the top 10 of Billboard Mexico Songs.
 On August 12, 2006, E!
-Latin America, aired a TV special of Belanova, with interviews and making of the album.
+Latin America aired a television special featuring Belanova, including interviews and behind-the-scenes footage documenting the making of the album.